 If you use this example code with M5300 PXIe RF AWGs, then you need to be aware of the dedicated initialization procedure required by this type of instrument due to the specific calibration data it requires.
 Further information about the M5300 calibration procedures can be found in the M5300 RF AWG User's Manual .
-The detailed necessary system initialization steps for various use case scenarios are described in the "System Initialization" section of the KS2201A PathWave Test Sync Executive User Manual.
+The detailed necessary system initialization steps for various use case scenarios are described in the KS2201A System Setup Guide and in the "System Initialization" section of the KS2201A PathWave Test Sync Executive User Manual, both available at www.keysight.com/find/KS2201A-downloads.